qubole/quark/README.md

 Introduction
 ============

-Quark (/ˈkwɔrk/ or /ˈkwɑrk/) optimizes access to data for data analysts by managing relationships between tables across all databases in an organization.
-Quark makes it possible to define and use materialized views and olap cubes between tables stored in different databases.
-Materialized views help in managing cold and hot data between a data lake and a data warehouse.
-Ola cubes help to optimize reports by rerouting reporting queries to cubes stored in a fast database.
+Quark (/ˈkwɔrk/ or /ˈkwɑrk/) simplifies and optimizes access to data for data analysts by managing relationships between tables across all databases in an organization.
+Quark defines materialized views and olap cubes, using them to route queries between tables stored in different databases.
+Materialized views simplify the management of cold and hot data between a data lake and a data warehouse.
+Ola cubes optimize reports by rerouting queries to cubes stored in a fast database.
 Quark is distributed as a JDBC jar and will work with most tools that integrate through JDBC.

 Installation
 ============